COVID-19 - information and guidance for social, community, and residential care settings

 Management teams should complete their resilience planning in advance for this eventuality.

-Local authority and Care Inspectorate input during an outbreak may be useful in finding solutions to staffing shortages based on a risk assessment approach led by the HPT.
+Local authority and Care Inspectorate input during an outbreak may provide useful in finding solutions to staffing shortages based on a risk assessment approach led by the HPT.

 This risk assessment considers the vulnerability to COVID-19 of service users balanced with the risk of suspending important services and the wider harms this could pose.